 Why Does My Pet Need One?

-It’s quite obvious why we humans need a passport and various other bits of information to travel, but what about our pets?
+It’s obvious why we humans need a passport and various other information to travel, but what about our pets?
 The purpose of a pet passport is also safety, and more specifically, ensuring that the animal you are introducing to another country is free from disease and doesn’t pose any threats to wildlife or society.

 A pet passport is a way to verify that your pet is free from disease and up to date with their immunizations.
 It also helps track the animal and ensure it’s not being sold or given away and will remain a personal pet alongside the owner.